onpaik/vscode-save-and-run-reg/README.md

 ## Configuration

-Add "saveAndRun" configuration to user or workspace settings.
+Add `saveAndRunReg` configuration to user or workspace settings.

 - "commands" - Array of commands that will be run whenever a file is saved.
 - "match" - A regex for matching which files to run commands on